anthonyscorrea/cmba-bylaws/docs/02-policy.md

 1. Approve or reject new Member Franchises;
 1. Assign committees, roles, and implementation responsibilities for the upcoming season.

-This shall constitute the Board's annual meeting requirements as required by the Bylaws
+This shall constitute the Board's annual meeting requirements as required by the Bylaws.

 ## Conduct and Discipline